TritonDataCenter/rfd/rfd/0067/README.md

         - `sdcadm service ls` (new home for `sdcadm services`, aliased) Should this change to newer form of "sdcadmService objects"?
     - WiP:
         - lib/common.js: Fixes for the usbKey mounting functions.
-Can these go to master?
+            TODO: update this to handle passing back the mount dir!
         - sdcadm to node v4
             See TODOs in scratch: urclient, wf-client releases.
 Put in master after release.